chris-sanders/chris-sanders.github.io/_posts/2019-01-28-charm-create.md

 ```

-At this point you have a fully functional charm which unit tests and
+At this point you have an empty but deployable charm which unit tests and
 deploys locally.
-If you are familiar with charming, you this might be all you
+If you are familiar with charming, this might be all you
 need to get started.
+If you are new to charming you can use the template to
+learn even before you understand all of the moving parts.
+Eventually you will
-I'll follow up with additional posts to go through the
+want to understand how testing is done.
+I'll follow up with additional post(s)
-details of how the template is organized and why.
+to go through the details of how the template is organized and why.

 To clean up your model you can destroy the default model and create a clean one
-to deploy to again fresh.
+to deploy to again.
 ```bash
 juju destroy-model default && juju add-model default
 ```